gitee2github/docs/docs/en/docs/Virtualization/vm-configuration.md

     Sub-element  **topology**: A sub-element of the element cpu, used to describe the topology structure of a vCPU mode.

-    -   The attributes **socket**, **cores**, and **threads** of the sub-element **topology** describe the number of CPU sockets of a VM, the number of processor cores included in each CPU socket, and the number of threads included in each processor core, respectively.
+    -   The attributes **socket**, **cores**, and **threads** of the sub-element topology describe the number of CPU sockets of a VM, the number of processor cores included in each CPU socket, and the number of threads included in each processor core, respectively.
 The attribute value is a positive integer, and the product of the three values equals the number of vCPUs.
     -   The ARM architecture supports the virtual hyper-threading function.
 The virtual CPU hot add and the virtual hyper-threading function are mutually exclusive.
     Sub-element  **model**: A sub-element of the element cpu, used to describe the CPU model when **mode** is custom.

     Sub-element  **feature**: A sub-element of the element cpu, used to enable/disable a CPU feature when **mode** is custom.
 The attribute **name** describes the name of the CPU feature.
 And whether enable the CPU feature is controlled by the attribute **policy**:

-    -   **force**: forcibly enables the CPU feature regardless of whether it is supported by the host CPU.
+    -   **force**: force enable the CPU feature regardless of it being supported by host CPU.

-    -   **require**: enables the CPU feature.
-If both the host CPU and hypervisor do not support this feature, the VM will fail to be created.
+    -   **require**: enable the CPU feature.

-    -   **optional**: The CPU feature will be enabled if it is supported by the host CPU.
+    -   **optional**: the CPU feature will be enabled if and only if it is supported by host CPU.

-    -   **disable**: disables the CPU feature.
+    -   **disable**: disable the CPU feature.

-    -   **forbid**: disables the CPU feature.
-Guest creation will fail if the feature is supported by the host CPU.
+    -   **forbid**: disable the CPU feature and guest creation will fail if the feature is supported by host CPU.

 ### Configuration Example